spvinod1986/DesignPatterns/README.md

 * Chain of Responsibility:
     - Execute tasks in chain to process a request.
 * Memento:
+    - Captures an object's internal state and restore states as required.
     - To implement Undo mechanism.
-    - Captures an object's internal state and restore if required.
     - Snapshot history of object is used to restore.
 * State:
     - Object changes behaviour based on internal state.